 Sir William Stevenson was an active club member who held numerous records in his time.
 Among these was an Australasian record for a Black marlin weighing 1231lbs caught at Cairns.
 Others in Sir William’s team included the late Jack Crawford whose contribution to game fishing saw him become an IGFA official for New Zealand.

-By the 1970’s-80’s the club structure started to change.
+the club structure started to change.
 The club now had a good number of lady and junior anglers and the sport of fishing had become a family affair.

 An Anniversary Weekend tournament offering a $1,000 prize for the heaviest fish was a big prize in the 1980’s.